With a Stolen iCloud Password, Your Mac Can Be Held Hostage

 The other reason these attacks are happening now is that the spread of ransomware has popularized the notion of locking someone’s files in exchange for payment.
 Such payments can be difficult to track to their recipients, thanks to Bitcoin, a largely anonymous cryptocurrency that can be readily used internationally and is the coin of the realm for illegal and dubious transactions.
 (Yes, Bitcoin is used for plenty of legitimate transactions, too, but it’s the preferred medium for online black markets.)
 And before you ask, yes, Apple could track the IP addresses from which the Find My iPhone locking requests originate, but with VPNs, Internet cafés, and other ways to obfuscate origin, that won’t help.

-We believe that attackers won’t be able to erase your Mac or iOS device if you have 2FA enabled because erasure does require your second factor.
+We believe that attackers won’t be able to erase your Mac or iOS device if you have 2FA enabled because erasure requires your second factor.
 We tested this with iOS but weren’t able to confirm the final steps with macOS, not having a Mac we could erase on hand.
 Nonetheless, the same process appears to be followed.
 (Apple doesn’t document these erasure steps to that degree of granularity, which would help.)

 Improve Your iCloud and General Password Security -- The summary of our best advice for your iCloud password and security, and for password hygiene in general, is as follows:

 Use a password manager.
 We use 1Password and LastPass around TidBITS.
-You can also use iCloud Keychain more extensively in iOS 11, which allows third-party apps to tap into iCloud Keychain passwords store and to create passwords store in that keychain.
+You can also use iCloud Keychain more extensively in iOS 11, which allows third-party apps to tap into an iCloud Keychain passwords store and to create a passwords store in that keychain.

 Create a unique password for each site.
 With a password manager, this is trivial, both for creating them and filling them in.